Euroscepticism: Latvia

 The National Alliance (For Fatherland and Freedom/LNNK/All for Latvia!), Union of Greens and Farmers and For Latvia from the Heart are parties that are described by some political commentators as bearing soft Eurosceptic views.
 A small hard Eurosceptic party Eurosceptic Party of Action exists, but it has failed to gain any administrative seats throughout history of its existence.

 Lithuania

 The Order and Justice party had mainly Eurosceptic views.

 Luxembourg

 The Alternative Democratic Reform Party is a soft Eurosceptic party.
 It is a member of the Alliance of European Conservatives and Reformists.

 Malta

-The Labour Party was not in favour of Malta entering the European Union.
-It was in favour of a partnership with the EU.
-After a long battle, the Nationalist Party led by Eddie Fenech Adami won the referendum and the following election, making Malta one of the states to enter the European Union on 1 May 2004.
-The party is now pro-European.
-Nowadays the People's Party often adopts Eurosceptic views.
+In the 2000s, the Labour Party (MLP/PL) was vehemently opposed to Malta entering the European Union.
+Instead of EU membership, the PL was in favour of a partnership with the EU in the broader context of the Euro-Mediterranean Partnership (Euromed).
+After a long battle, a majority of the electorate voted to join the EU in the 2003 referendum and the Nationalist Party (PN) led by Eddie Fenech Adami, which took a pro-European stance, won the subsequent election.
+This led Malta to become one of the states to enter the European Union on 1 May 2004.

+After Malta joined the EU, the PL under Joseph Muscat quickly moved towards a strongly pro-European stance.
+Current-day Eurosceptic forces in Maltese politics are far-right parties such as the Maltese Brotherhood and Imperium Europa.

+According to Mark Harwood, Euroscepticism in Malta has moved from being a leftist stance in the early 2000s, connected to opposition to the EU's forced adoption of neoliberal policies such as austerity, towards a position that is more concerned with far-right talking points such as anti-immigrant sentiment in the 2010s.